 Teams are required to create a video introducing their team members and highlighting their team personality.
-This video is meant to be a creative showcase of what makes each team unique, such as, the mission of the team or the team culture.
+This video is meant to be a creative showcase of what makes each team unique, such as the mission of the team or the team culture.
+Teams should consider this video as an "elevator pitch" or project proposal for an opportunity to earn additional funding or support.